 [1] Zoning districts.

 (a) Permitted use.
-Subject to Section 25.06, changeable copy signs not otherwise prohibited shall be allowed as permitted uses in C-2, C-4, M-1, M-2, M-3, PDE (nonresidential areas only), PDI and PDC Districts.
+Subject to Section 25.06, changeable copy signs not otherwise prohibited shall be allowed as permitted uses in C-2, C-4, M-1, M-2, M-3, nonresidential PDS, and PDM (nonresidential areas only) districts.

 (b) Conditional use.
 Changeable copy signs not otherwise prohibited on property associated with a land-use that is a nonresidential conditional use in non-historic residential or agricultural districts shall be a conditional use.
 Any changeable copy sign in C-1 or C-5 districts not otherwise prohibited shall be a conditional use.